RupeshKumar4511/Web-Designing-and-Development/README.md

-# PHP : preprocessing hypertext
+# PHP :  hypertext preprocessor

 It is a scripting language which is mostly used in backend.
 <br>